Frequently Asked Questions

 Clients are encouraged to visit their pets in the evening after normal appointment hours.
 Please call in advance to let us know that you will be visiting.
 A doctor may not be available to speak with clients during their visits due to inpatient treatments, ongoing appointments and emergencies.

 We do not allow owners to visit their pets who are in isolation.
 We realize that this is hard for owners to be away from their ill pet, but it is done for good reason.
 This is for the protection of the sick pet as well as any other animals the owner may come in contact with after visiting and in some cases it also protects people from certain diseases that can cross species (i.e. Leptospirosis)

-We ask that you not leave any personal belongings with your hospitalized animal.
+We ask that you not leave any personal belongings with your hospitalized pet.
 Due to the number of patients we see, we can’t guarantee that personal belongings are returned.
-Our hospital is fully equipped with everything your animal needs to ensure a comfortable stay including sheets, towels, and blankets.
+Our hospital is fully equipped with everything your animal will need to ensure a comfortable stay including sheets, towels, and blankets.

 When you schedule an appointment at the hospital, there will be an initial consultation fee.
 After your pet is examined, you will be given an estimate of the cost of the recommended treatment plan and, in the case that your pet is hospitalized, will be asked to sign your permission to continue with treatment along with your guarantee to pay for the cost of care.
 In serious emergencies, stabilization of your animal will begin as soon as it is taken back to the Intensive Care Unit with your verbal/written permission.

 Outpatient visits require full payment at the time the service is rendered and hospitalized patients require a deposit with full payment due at time of discharge.

-We accept cash, personal checks, travelers’ checks, money orders, MasterCard, Visa, Discover and Care Credit.
-We do not accept American Express.
+We accept cash, personal checks, travelers’ checks, money orders, MasterCard, Visa, Discover, American Express and Care Credit.

 Unfortunately, we are not able to offer payment plans.